NetworkCurator/NetworkCurator.github.io/user/install.md

 The first stage of the installation is setting up a database on your web server.
 The database will be used to store user and network data.

-Unfortunately, hosting providers provide different features and interfaces, making it impossible to provide precise step-by-step setup instructions.
+Hosting providers provide different features and interfaces.
+This makes it infeasible to provide precise step-by-step setup instructions.
 However, setting up a database requires only a few steps and can be performed through the graphical control panel provided through a hosting package.

 #### 1. Log in to your hosting